ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 ## Docker
 <img class="image right" alt="Docker logo" src="/img/2019-Kickstarter-Trajectory-2019-light/docker.png">

+As the era of containerization is rising, it only feels right to teach us the fundamentals about it and the importance of Docker in a project.
+That’s why they asked [Tom Verelst](./author/tom-verelst) to give us a detailed presentation about the mystical power of Docker.
+After the first introduction, we were soon ‘dockerizing’ our first full-stack application.
+We also combined everything together with Docker Compose, which made us start our whole full-stack application with just one command!

+The session gave us an overview as to how Docker is used in the real world, and we couldn’t wait to use an orchestration framework to deploy our containers into the cloud!

+## Databases

 On day 3 [Tom Van den Bulck](/author/tom-van-den-bulck), Competence lead in Big and Fast Data gave us a course on SQL and NoSQL database systems.
 As some of us were not familiar with NoSQL this was very interesting to see the difference in use and possibilities between normal SQL systems which we were all used to using before.

 ### SQL